Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 TVIs and O&M instructors assess these students in order to determine how their vision is affecting their access to learning and community environments.
 These vision professionals also provide information to the educational team that describes how, when, and even why students access or prefer specific activities or materials.

-This information is vital for appropriate assessment and program development by other team members.
+This information is vital for other team members to assess and develop the program appropriately.
 TVIs and O&M instructors are a critical part of the assessment process.
 Their expertise on the student’s vision, orientation, and independent mobility skills must be shared with all other educational team members to ensure the student is being assessed with appropriate materials.
-In addition, they should make certain that all of the teachers and related service providers working with the individual child understand how the student’s visual disability impacts that student’s performance on assessments and during staff observations.
+In addition, they should make certain that all of the teachers and related service providers working with the individual child understand how the student’s vision impacts the student’s performance on assessments and during staff observations.

 Conversely, to understand and analyze the specific sensory tasks required of students with complex needs, TVIs and O&M instructors need to work closely with these students’ other teachers and related service providers.
 By working with every member of the IEP team, TVIs and O&M instructors ensure their ability to target appropriate assessments and develop recommendations that are effective for each learning task and environment.